vaiibhavkale/Dependency/README.md

-Just install the APK and use it.
+Just install the APK (Dependency.apk) and use it.